ASTEROID ASTROLOGY

 Talent vs Skill and Discipline

 A common confusion in vocational readings is the difference between talent and skill.
-Talent is the given weight.
-Skill is what you build on top of it through practice.
-A person with strong Talent and no discipline will often remain promising without arriving; a person with modest Talent and high discipline will often surpass them by thirty.
-The asteroid Talent does not guarantee outcome.
-She names the starting line, not the finish.
+Talent is the aptitude prompt.
+Skill is what you build through practice.
+The asteroid does not guarantee outcome, mastery, income, or recognition.

-The mature use of Talent is rarely about either the gift alone or the discipline alone.
-It is about naming the gift honestly, building a life that lets it develop, and accepting the slow accumulation of skill that turns promise into something worth relying on.
-Talent marks the starting weight.
-The rest is practice.
+The mature use of Talent is not about the gift alone.
+It is about naming an aptitude honestly, building conditions that let it develop, and accepting the slow accumulation of skill.

 How to Work with Your Talent Placement